-How to digitize your DVD collection
+How to rip your DVD collection

 How do you digitize your DVDs?

 Do you digitize your DVDs?
 If so, what's your process?
-Have you just stopped buying DVDs (or Blu-rays) altogether and only download digital movies, instead?
+Have you just stopped buying DVDs altogether and only download digital movies, instead?

+Updated January 2018: Removed Handbrake because it does not officially support macOS High Sierra and still needs a Terminal code to add libdvdcss, which also breaks some important security protections on macOS.